Sexual abuse compensation calculator – Find out amounts you can claim?

 |Female infertility||£107,810 - £158,970||This is for cases of infertility where there is pain, scarring, anxiety, and severe depression.|

 For further clarity regarding how much compensation you could receive, use the sexual abuse calculator below.
 It is important to note that the sexual abuse compensation calculator we have provided will only provide you with an estimate of how much you could receive.
 It is impossible to give a definitive amount – no compensation calculator or lawyer can do so, as every case is different and has many variables.
-Nonetheless, our calculator should give you a good understanding regarding what could be achievable.
+Nonetheless, our calculator should give you a good understanding of what could be achievable.

 There are many other knock-on benefits associated with making a No Win No Fee claim as well.
 The other option would be to go for a solicitor that charges per hour.
-If you were to do this, how would you know that the lawyer was going to work hard to win your case?
+If you were to do this, how would you know that the lawyer would work hard to win your case?
 After all, the outcome does not impact them.
 No matter whether the case is a success or not, they get paid the same amount.
 Instead, when you choose our service, you can have complete peace of mind that we will put in all of our efforts to secure compensation for you and that we will only take on your claim if we believe it has a genuine chance of being successful.

 If you are ready to make a sexual abuse compensation claim, all you need to do is give us a call on 0800 073 8804.
 You will be connected with a member of our team who will happily answer all of your queries regarding victims compensation payments and talk you through the claims process.
 You can rest assured that everything discussed is 100% confidential, and we will do all in our power to secure the maximum amount of compensation for you.